UNEDSoftMatter/CG-Method/README.md

 obtained through a MD simulation.
 A MD  input script for LAMMPS can be obtained in https://github.com/UNEDSoftMatter/Nanopore.

+*CG-Method*  needs blas,  lapack  and GSL.
+If  you get  an error  compiling the code, verify that the development version of these libraries are installed.

 All the parameters  are  specified  in  the  header  file `params.h`.
 Note that **you should compile whenever the  parameters are changed**.
 A good practice is to do  a `make clean`,  followed by  `make`.
 An example `params.h`  file can be